openconfig/ondatra/README.md

 reserved.
 This is useful if you want to just reserve the same testbed for manual testing, or to manually inspect the testbed before the test cases run.

+### Logging

+Ondatra uses [glog](https://pkg.go.dev/github.com/golang/glog), which by default logs to a temporary dir.
+Use the `-alsologtostderr` flag to output to stderr and the `-v` flag to increase verbosity.
+See the package documentation for other flags.

 ## Testing on KNE

 You don't have to code your own binding implementation before getting started